thedoublejay/exchange_exercise/README.md

 ### Technical Requirements

-1. For this app, you may create desktop, web or mobile app.
+1. For this app, you may create it on any platform (desktop, web or mobile app).
 You need to use the following tech stack below.
-Feel free to add any to the stack if you need, as long as these core frameworks are used.
+Feel free to add any to the stack if you need, as long as these core frameworks are used. **You only need to select one platform.**

 | App              | Tech Stack                     |
 |------------------|--------------------------------|